andresebr/kumodd/README.md

 # Kumo (Cloud) Data Dumper

-Kumodd downloads files and their metadata from a specified Google Drive account in a verifiably forensically sound manner.
+Kumodd downloads files and their metadata from a specified Google Drive account in a verifiable forensically sound manner.

 - [Limit downloaded files by folder and by category, such as doc, image, video, pdf](#command-line-options).
 - Export Google Docs, Sheets, Slides as PDF or LibreOffice.